binarybaba/ngProphet/README.md

 ### Get the files:
 Choose any of the ways to get prophet:

-- clone from github
+- clone from github `git clone https://github.com/binarybaba/prophetjs.git`
-- Install from bower
+- Install from bower `bower install ngprophet --save`
+- Install from npm `npm install ngprophet --save`

 ### Find the files
 You'll see the files in the dist folder: